ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 .. note:: This is a baseline existence.
 		 Simply enough to make sure I don't die or starve.
-		 Going to conferences, buying hardware, and other expenses will need to be figured out too.
+		 Going to conferences, buying hardware, taxes, and other expenses will need to be figured out too.

 Why Gittip?
 -----------